Rabo Launches Big Apple Equity, Fund Group

-Sheldon Sussman, managing director in New York, said Rabo officials think there are significant enough U.S. market opportunities to expand.
+Sheldon Sussman, head of financial markets for the Americas and global head of structuring and portfolio management in New York, said Rabo thinks there are significant enough U.S. market opportunities to expand.
 "We have had success with the products in Europe and Asia.
 Adding structuring and trading capability on ground in New York ties together our global activity," he added.
 Sussman is reportedly in line for promotion to global head of financial markets in London, and is expected to relocate in coming months.
 He declined comment on the promotion.
 D'Anna referred calls to Sussman.

 Separately, Mark O'Donnell, managing director in fund-linked sales at SG in New York, has also left the firm.
 Jim Galvin, SG spokesman, did not respond to a message regarding D'Anna's and O'Donnell's replacements.
 O'Donnell is reported to be headed to Citigroup under Samir Mathur, managing director and head of derivatives trading, who declined comment.
 Danielle Romero-Apsilos, Citi spokeswoman, did not respond to a phone message.